fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 {% embed_ftChart multiple-reference-line-in-a-chart %}

-See it live!
-Click [here](https://jsfiddle.net/fusioncharts/ymgsv027/).
+Click [here](https://jsfiddle.net/fusioncharts/ymgsv027/) to edit the above chart.

 The code to render multiple reference lines in a canvas is shown below: